-From 22nd to 25th August don’t miss Waterford Walls, Ireland’s biggest international street art event!
-Expect amazing live painting by some of the world’s top street artists, along with a fun-filled family-friendly programme of activities including live music, workshops, guided art trails and expert panel talks.
+From 13 July to 28th August don’t miss Waterford Walls, Ireland’s biggest international street art event!
+Expect amazing live painting by some of the world’s top street artists along with guided art trails.

 Don’t miss your chance to see their creativity at work during the festival!